Eugen Trică

-Eugen Trică (born 5 August 1976) is a Romanian professional football manager and former footballer who played as a midfielder.
+Eugen Trică (born 5 August 1976) is a Romanian professional manager and former footballer who played as a midfielder.

 Club career

 Universitatea Craiova

 Trică was born on 5 August 1976 in the Romanian village of Teslui, where he spent his early years.
 He was raised mainly by his grandparents until age 7, when he moved to Craiova for school.
 Shortly after arriving in Craiova, his father noticed his talent when he saw him playing football in the neighborhood, so he took him to the youth center of local club Universitatea.
 Trică made his Liga I debut on 17 June 1995 under coach Victor Pițurcă in "U" Craiova's 5–4 loss to Electroputere Craiova.
 The club reached the 1998 Cupa României final where coach José Ramón Alexanko used him the entire match in the 1–0 loss to Rapid București.
 During this period he earned the nickname José after teammate Ionel Gane compared him to José Mari Bakero.